2014 Toyota Camry

 Eco mode reduces the throttle opening, slowing the car way down, although Eco defaults to Power mode when you need more speed.
 EV mode with a good charge couldn't get us out of the parking lot.
 It wouldn't even run the air conditioner with the car at a standstill.

-The Hybrid is more slippery in the wind, with underbody fairing panels lowering the Cd, but a small blue badge is the only visible difference.
+The Hybrid is slightly more slippery in the wind, with underbody fairing panels lowering the Cd to 0.27, but a small blue badge is the only visible difference.